 Some restrictions were imposed on the placement of COMMENT statements in order to allow easy conversion of ODMs from KVN format to XML format or vice versa.

-The requirement to put the OBJECT_ID parameter in SPACEWARN format was changed from a requirement (‘shall’) to a recommendation (‘should’) based on current operational uses of the OEM.
+The requirement to put the OBJECT_ID parameter in UNOOSA index format was changed from a requirement (‘shall’) to a recommendation (‘should’) based on current operational uses of the OEM.

 Maximum line width for all messages changed to 254 to be consistent with the Tracking Data Message (TDM) and Attitude Data Messages (ADM) Recommended Standards.